leodido/falco-diagrams/README.md

 I've already created some of them for my [talks](https://youtube.com/playlist?list=PL-YnLgW35W60wX9lhu6-a8ln4I9yfT1ug) and [decks](https://github.com/leodido/presentations) in the past, so you can find them in the [`themed/`](./themed) directory.
 Enjoy them!

+**Disclaimer**: it's possible that you'll find some of these diagrams and illustrations (and many others) in the upcoming [Falco Cookbook](https://gum.co/falco).
+Grab it until it's hot!

 ## Contribute a diagram

 It's simple!